Boogeey/MySnakeClone/README.md

-fresh
+MySnakeClone
 =====

-First try to use HTML5 canvas and javascript for making a simple snake clone.
+My first try to use HTML5 canvas and javascript for making a simple snake clone.

-Trying to understand github also.. :)
+Also trying to understand github. :)